jellyfin/jellyfin-mpv-shim/README.md

 # Plex MPV Shim

-This project aims to allow casting of content from a Plex server to MPV, with minimal dependencies to prevent the project from becoming unmaintained.
+This project allows casting of content from a Plex server to MPV, with minimal dependencies to prevent the project from becoming unmaintained.

-Currently this software has been tested to work with direct play through the Plex iOS app.
-I have fixed support for some features, such as subtitle selection.
-I have also ported everything to python3.
+The project supports the following:
+ - Direct play of HEVC mkv files with subtitles.
+ - Switching of subtitles and audio tracks.
+ - Casting videos from the iOS mobile app and web app.
+ - Seeking within a video using the seek bar and buttons.
+ - Play, pause, and stop.
+ - Using the built-in MPV controls.
+(OSD and keyboard shortcuts.)
+ - Configuration of mpv via mpv.conf.
+ - Connecting to shared servers.
+ - Installing the package system-wide.
+ - Skipping between videos.
+ - Autoplaying the next video.
+ - Extra keyboard shortcuts: < > skip, u unwatched/stop, w watched/next
+ - Playing multiple videos in a queue.

 You can install this project with the following commands:
 ```bash